Closing Your Above Ground Pool

 Above Ground Pool Winterizing Tips from Pettis Pools

 A pool exposed to freezing temperatures is subject to extreme stress and strain and if not properly winterized, can sustain severe damage.
 Manufacturers warrant their pools against defects in workmanship and materials.
-However, this warranty does not cover damage resulting from ice movement, high winds, improper maintenance or assembly.
-Therefore, we urge you to take care in winterizing your above ground pool.
+However, this warranty does not cover damage resulting from ice movement, high winds, improper maintenance, or assembly.
+Therefore, we urge you to take care of winterizing your above ground pool.

 Winterizing Your Above Ground Pool